duck-master/duck-master.github.io/README.md

 * `robots.txt`
 * `sitemap.xml`

+# Licensing #

+I hereby dual-license my website under both *MIT* and *CC-BY 4.0 or later*.
+Purely *code-based* portions of my website may be treated as single-licensed under MIT; purely *text-based* portions may be treated as single-licensed under CC-BY 4.0.

 # Contributing #

 If you want to contribute to my personal website, there are three different ways: